zhufamily/js_promise_pool_helper/README.md

 myrunner.onProgress(function (currentPosition, totalLength, currentResult) {
     console.log(`POS: ${currentPosition}; LEN ${totalLength}`);
     console.log(currentResult);

+	// Uncomment the section below, if you do not want to see stop flag working /*
     if (currentPosition === 1) {
         myrunner.stop();
     }
+	*/
 });

 myrunner.runPool().then((result) => {